GrovesD2/ma_crossover/README.md

 # ma_crossover

-A simple repository of codes to tune a moving average crossover technique for stock-market trading (no $1,000,000 grounbreaking methods :().
+A simple repository of codes to tune a moving average crossover technique for stock-market trading (no $1,000,000 groundbreaking methods sadly!).

 For now, this is all WIP!